MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 2. Next, define each property that you want to access on this Parse class.
 For our `Post` class that's the `user` and the `imageFile` of a post.
 That will allow you to change the code that accesses properties through strings
        `post["imageFile"] = imageFile`
     into code that uses Swift properties
        `post.imageFile = imageFile`.
+Notice that we prefixed the properties with `@NSManaged`.
+This tells the Swift compiler that we won't initialize the properties in the initializer, because Parse will take care of it for us.
 3. By implementing the `parseClassName` static function, you create a connection between the Parse class and your Swift class.
-4. `init` and `initialize` are pure boilerplate code - copy these two into any custom Parse class that you're creating.
+4. `init` and `initialize` are purely boilerplate code - copy these two into any custom Parse class that you're creating.

 Now we have set up the skeleton for our Parse class.
 Follow these steps whenever you want to create a custom Parse class in your own apps.